kaiqi123/SQAKD/README.md

 ## Citation
-If you think this repo is helpful for your research, please consider citing the paper:
+If you think this repo is helpful for your research, please consider citing the paper: Will add paper reference after published